BeachNet Repeater System

 in times of need

-Amateur Radio is the Hobby, Emergency Communications is a Commitment.
+Amateur Radio is the Hobby, Emergency Communication is the Commitment

-The three Grays Harbor County repeaters, 444.700 Neilton, 145.390 Cosmopolis, and 444.050 Minot are likely to be separated from the rest of the network.
-A secondary link may then connect the 145.390 Cosmopolis and 444.050 Minot repeaters.
-This link provides continuity between the east and west portions of the County, and allows both repeaters to be monitored with a single radio at the EOC.
-These two repeaters combine to cover most of Grays Harbor County.
+The four Grays Harbor County repeaters, 444.700 Neilton, 444.200 Ocean Shores, 145.390 Cosmopolis, and 444.050 Minot are likely to be separated from the rest of the network.
+One or more of these may operate as stand-alone resources, but more likely, all four may be linked together.
+This configuration provides continuity within the County, and allows all four repeaters to be monitored with a single radio at the EOC.
+These four repeaters combine to cover virtually all of Grays Harbor County.
+The Grays Harbor County ARES Emergency Coordinator (EC) has complete authority to control these repeaters.

-The 444.500 Nicolai and 147.020 Grays River repeaters in Wahkiakum County may be disconnected from BeachNet, to operate linked together or as stand-alone repeaters, covering that county and the surrounding area.
-The 444.500 Nicolai repeater provides critical coverage into Longview and Vancouver, WA.
-The network links may be reestablished at will to provide a connection to Pacific County, and through it to Camp Murray.
+The 444.500 Nicolai, 444.300 Cathlamet, and 147.020 Grays River repeaters serving Wahkiakum County may be disconnected from BeachNet to operate linked together or as stand-alone repeaters, covering that county and the surrounding area.
+The 444.500 Nicolai repeater provides critical coverage into Longview and Vancouver, WA., including much of ARES District Four, of which this county is a member.
+The network link to Pacific County, and through it to Camp Murray, may be reestablished at will as necessary.
+The Wahkiakum County ARES EC has complete authority to control these three repeaters.

-The remainder of BeachNet covers Pacific County, and is at the disposal of the Pacific County Emergency Management Agency to provide Emergency Communications.
-The 441.675 KO Peak repeater provides direct access to Camp Murray, and the integral remote base station can connect to numerous repeaters in Western Washington and Oregon.
-This is also true of the remote base function on the 440.675 Naselle repeater as well.
+The remainder of BeachNet covers Pacific County, and is at the disposal of Pacific County ARES, to provide Emergency Communications in support of the Pacific County Emergency Management Agency.
+The 441.675 KO Peak repeater provides direct access to Camp Murray.
+The high terrain surrounding Pacific County tends to cut this rural county off, and the integral remote base station can connect to numerous repeaters in Western Washington and Oregon, helping to mitigate this isolation.
+This transceiver stack includes the FM portions of the 29.9-29.7; 50.1-54; 144.1-148; 222.18-225; and 440-450 MHz bands.
+This remote base function is also available on the 440.675 Naselle repeater, on the 144.1-148; 222.18-225; and 440-450 MHz bands as well.

 The nature of the various links between the repeaters allows for flexibility in the configuration of the network.
 The 442.675 and 147.340 South Bend repeaters normally operate coupled together and linked to the rest of the system.
 This critical piece of the network overlooks the Pacific County EOC, and can be split apart into two independent repeaters, with the link to the rest of the system following on either (or neither) of them.
 Thus, one repeater could remain part of BeachNet while the other may be used simultaneously as a stand-alone, independent repeater for local operations.

 The 145.170 Ocean Park repeater can potentially link to any of several other sites.
 One is the 444.925 Megler IRLP repeater.
 Although this normally provides a 2-meter port to the UHF IRLP circuit, the repeater has a different emergency communication function.
 IRLP operation is dependent upon the Internet.
-If the Internet service locally is down, there will be no IRLP function, however the repeater itself should still operate as a normal stand-alone system.
-The Pacific County Amateur Radio Club 146.860 repeater in Ilwaco, WA, can also link to the 444.925 Megler IRLP re peater.
-This forms a mini-network (145.170 Ocean Park - 146.860 Ilwaco - 444.925 Megler IRLP) that can be used for Fire/Medical Support.
+If local Internet service is down, there will be no IRLP function, however the repeater itself should still operate as a normal machine in stand-alone service.
+The Pacific County Amateur Radio Club 146.860 Ilwaco repeater can also link to the 444.925 Megler IRLP repeater.
+This potentially forms a mini-network (145.170 Ocean Park - 444.925 Megler IRLP - 146.860 Ilwaco) which can be used for Fire/Medical Support.
 The three repeaters combined cover the entire length of the Long Beach Peninsula, and the Ocean Beach, Columbia Memorial and Seaside Providence hospitals.

 The 444.950 Olympia repeater and associated packet radio station is owned by Doyle Wenzel, N7UJK, of Aberdeen, WA.

-The 444.500 Nicolai repeater and associated packet station is owned by Geoffrey Morse, K7GA, of Cathlamet, WA., except for some pieces of equipment that are on loan from NM7R.
+The 444.500 Nicolai repeater and associated packet station is owned by Gordon Spalding, WA6TTR, of Cathlamet, WA., except for some pieces of equipment that are on loan from NM7R.

 The 224.040 KO Peak repeater is owned by Loren Flindt, KB7APU, of Vancouver, WA, and is on indefinite loan to NM7R and N7XAC, as joint trustees.